MrAmericanMike/svelte-template/README.md

 }
 ```

-## Why?
+## Why this repo is even a thing?

-> It presets all the linting options I like (for the most part as I'm still working on it)
+* It presets most of the linting options I like
+* It provides a base to work with Svelte under different scenarios

+***

+## Any feedback is welcome, just create an [issue](https://github.com/MrAmericanMike/svelte-template/issues)